-New restaurants in Toronto that opened in March ushered in spring with the promise of ice cream by the lake and an underground spot for baozi in Huron Square.
+New restaurants in Toronto that opened in March ushered in spring with the promise banquet burgers and an underground spot for baozi in Huron Square.
 Last month's weather was all over the place and so is the selection of new food spots to try.

 Here are new restaurants in Toronto that opened in March.

 Corso Italia's newest BBQ spot does pulled pork, smoked brisket, wings, and sandwiches.
 Must-trys include the Redonkadonk sandwich, which you should order just for the opporunity to say that out loud.
 They also have a popular Philly cheesesteak.

 Head to Sheppard and Allen Road for an extensive menu of Vietnamese eats.
 Pho Co Duong has vermicelli, stir-fried dishes, a huge variety of rice dishes and pho, plus the obligatory Vietnamese coffee.